CodyGirl/Challenge-2016/README.md

 # Challenge-2016

-This repository contains certain problem statements or the challenges faced by me in 2016, solved in Java-7
+This repository contains certain problem statements or the challenges faced by me in 2016, solved in Java-7 and html.

 <ol>
   <li><b>Challenge 1 : LookNSay</b><br>